cucumber-attic/gherkin/CONTRIBUTING.md

 ## Verify all of Cucumber's i18n examples

-If you have [cucumber-ruby](https://github.com/cucumber/cucumber-ruby) cloned next to the gherkin3 directory, try processing all of the files.
+If you have [cucumber-ruby](https://github.com/cucumber/cucumber-ruby) cloned next to the gherkin directory, try processing all of the files.

 With just the scanner: